ahelme/sunset-boulevard-terminal-theme/README.md

 ## Features

 ✨ **Sunset-Inspired Color Palette**
-- Warm golden yellows reminiscent of fading daylight
+- Warm golden text reminiscent of fading daylight
-- Cool cyan and teal tones like neon signs at dusk
+- Cool cyan and teal tones pop like neon signs at dusk
 - Soft pinks and magentas for highlights and accents
 - Rich dark background that's easy on the eyes

 🎨 **Optimized for Development**
 - Medium-high contrast for readability and comfort

-💻 **Enhanced Terminal Experience**
 - Works beautifully with colorls for enhanced file listings

+⚡️ **Warp Themes with Gradient Options**
+- Sunset Boulevard - close to the original
+- Sunset Boulevard Gradient - darker tinge for contrast and depth
+- Sunset Boulevard Dracula - envelop yourself in Dracula's cloak
+- Sunset Boulevard Venice - gritty green to drop a dead body
+- Sunset Boulevard Ocean - your destination, wild and deep

 ## Screenshots